Tatakai7/Chat_Application_Web_App/README.md

-# Chat Application
+# Chat Web Application
-CipherChat is a chat application build with the power of MERN Stack.
+VaultTalk is a chat application build with the power of MERN Stack.

 ![login page](./screenshots/messenger.png)